garybgenett/gary-os/README.md

 The commit history for all these components reside in more than one personal repository.
 They are merged together into the public GaryOS [Git] repository by [gentoo/\_release].
-This means that even minor disruptions or the inclusion of new files will result in a public repository that can not 'fast-forward' and will require re-cloning.
+This means that even minor merging issues or the inclusion of new files will result in a public repository that can not 'fast-forward' and will require re-cloning.

   [README.md]: https://github.com/garybgenett/gary-os/blob/master/README.md